Cirkit Designer Logo

 Technical Specifications

-The MQ-138 sensor is a versatile and reliable component with the following key specifications:
+The MQ-138 sensor is a versatile and reliable component for gas detection.
+Below are its key technical details:

 Parameter Value